Since the early 1990s numerous scientific papers have been published on the

-The media's largest advertiser is the pharmaceutical industry so do not expect
+The media's largest advertiser is the pharmaceutical industry so we can not expect

 to learn about drugs or vaccines in mainstream media.
 When it comes to

-animal vaccines and in particular, the practice-sustaining rabies and yearly
+animal vaccines and in particular, the practice-sustaining yearly

 Prior to the internet, this writer informed dog owners about vaccines through

 seminars and magazine columns.
 When TheDogPlace was launched in 1998 and we were

 able to reach millions instead of thousands, our first project was

 Project: Vaccines after which, I received thinly veiled threats

 from the pharmaceutical companies, including suggestions that criticism of

 Interesting.
 We decided to call their bluff.
 Heady with success,